You are here

 Seeing the positive effects the dogs have on patients, clinical leaders and nurses often request pet therapy for patients who are depressed, lonely or just need help relaxing.

-Each dog in the program is trained and certified by Therapy Dogs International.
+Each dog in the program is trained and certified by a nationally recognized therapy dog program.

 How to recognize a pet therapy dog

-Pet therapy animals wear a red bandana and have Ballad Health identification plus the Therapy Dogs International ID on the collar for easy identification.
+Pet therapy animals wear a bandana and have Ballad Health identification for easy identification.

 Requirements for therapy dogs – and their owners